 Though there is much innovation in personalized collections, McIntire says that “tools trend along with what people are drinking.”
 And one trend that has spread over the past few years is the use of smoke in cocktails.

 Joly created a smoking box for Fortessa that not only allows bartenders to smoke drinks but can also be used in people’s homes.
 Suto says she’s seen the boxes moving on the KegWorks website, but primarily for professional use.
 McIntire thinks this leaves the market open for producers who want to make less expensive products for smoking cocktails, such as wood planks with grooves cut into them for the glass to fit over burning herbs or wood chips, and capture the smoke.

-Derek Brown is an expert in spirits and cocktails who is based in Washington, D.C.
-He is the author of the forthcoming book Spirits, Sugar, Water, Bitters: How the Cocktail Conquered the World.
+Derek Brown is an expert on spirits and cocktails who is based in Washington, D.C.
+He is the author of Spirits, Sugar, Water, Bitters: How the Cocktail Conquered the World.
 Follow him on Twitter and Instagram @ideasimprove.